awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ## Custom Dependency Between Steps<a name="build-and-manage-custom-dependency"></a>

 When you specify a data dependency, SageMaker Pipelines provides the data connection between the steps\.
 Alternatively, one step can access the data from a previous step without directly using SageMaker Pipelines\.
-In this case, you can create a custom dependency that tells SageMaker Pipelines not to start a step until after another step has finished executing\.
+In this case, you can create a custom dependency that tells SageMaker Pipelines not to start a step until after another step has finished running\.
 You create a custom dependency by specifying a step's `DependsOn` attribute\.

-As an example, the following defines a step `C` that starts only after both step `A` and step `B` finish executing\.
+As an example, the following defines a step `C` that starts only after both step `A` and step `B` finish running\.

 ```
 {